 Legal aid is available for discrimination claims under the Equality Act 2010 (LASPO Act 2012 Sch1 Part 1 para 43) if one meets criteria as to one’s financial means and the merits of the case.
 Civil legal aid generally falls into two categories: ‘legal help’ which encompasses initial advice and assistance, including help to correspond and negotiate with the other party; and ‘legal representation’ by a solicitor or a barrister.
 Legal representation is not available in the employment tribunal other than on appeal, only ‘legal help’, unless exceptional funding is granted.
 Other employment claims such as unfair dismissal are not normally eligible for legal aid.
 There is a Telephone Gateway to access legal aid for discrimination.

-- Legal aid: how to claim (link to gov.uk) – brief Government information for claimants in England and Wales.
+- Legal aid: how to claim (gov.uk) – brief Government information for claimants in England and Wales.
 Includes a link to check whether you can claim;

-Exceptional funding might include funding for advocacy in an employment tribunal, or help in a non-Equality Act case for which legal aid would not normally be available at all.
+Exceptional funding might include funding for advocacy in an employment tribunal or (for schools) an SEND Tribunal (lag.org.uk), or help in a non-Equality Act case for which legal aid would not normally be available at all.
 You still need to be financially eligible for legal aid.

-There are forms and guidance (link to gov.uk) on exceptional funding, including the Lord Chancellor’s Exceptional Funding Guidance (Non-Inquests) (pdf).
-(Note that the courts found another piece of guidance on exceptional funding to be inaccurate: The Queen on the application of Joanna Letts v The Lord Chancellor (Iink to bailii.org), February 2015).
+There are forms and guidance (gov.uk) on exceptional funding, including the Lord Chancellor’s Exceptional Funding Guidance (Non-Inquests) (pdf).
+(The courts found another piece of guidance on exceptional funding to be inaccurate: The Queen on the application of Joanna Letts v The Lord Chancellor (bailii.org), 2015).

 In February 2019 the government said in Legal Support: The Way Ahead (pdf, gov.uk), page 14, that by end of 2019 it would seek to improve and simplify guidance and processes for accessing exceptional funding.

-- Costs and Legal Aid (link to Solicitors Regulation Authority).
+- Costs and Legal Aid (Solicitors Regulation Authority).

 Links to relevant websites are also available on specific webpages and generally on the links page.